A Semi-spontaneous Dutch Speech Dataset for Speech Enhancement and Speech Recognition: Acknowledgements

+The authors thank XXX and XXX for their help and support with constructing the ground-truth transcriptions. \fi

-During the preparation of this work the authors used ChatGPT to improve language and readability.
-After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.
+During the preparation of this work the authors used Generative AI (ChatGPT) to improve language and readability, and debug Python scripts for bootstrapping.
+After using this tool, the authors reviewed and edited the content and code as needed and take full responsibility for the content of the publication.